arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “How long do you think you’ll want to hang around this time?” asked Alethea.

-The eldil of Aeterna could go down as humans, or as elves, or as other creatures.
-If they went down as elves, they kept their memories and a full breadth of magical powers.
-But if they went down as humans, they would start with a blank state, with no memories.
+The eldila of Aeterna could go down as humans, or as elves, or as other creatures.
+If they went down as elves, they kept a full breadth of magical powers.
+They could choose to go down keeping their memories and knowledge and skills and power, which most did.

+But in terms of memory, they also had the choice to down tabula rasa.
+In this case, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Aeterna, whom they could hear through soft whispering thoughts in their mind.
-When they went back to Aeterna, they remembered everything again, with the memory of their short human life added on. {# todo change power #}
+When they went back to Aeterna, they remembered everything again, with the memory of their short human life added on.
+Some took this route as a challenge.

 “A hundred years or so,” said Rohan, waving his hands.